-After a brief spell operating on Hayling Island branch towards the end of an astonishing operational career – she had covered nearly a million miles by the time the Southern Railway was formed in 1923 – she was sold to Butlins in 1964, becoming an exhibit in the children’s playground at Minehead.
+After a brief spell operating on Hayling Island branch towards the end of an astonishing operational career - she had covered nearly a million miles by the time the Southern Railway was formed in 1923, In the early 1930's Knowle had a short spell on the Isle of Wight becoming No.14 Bembridge - she was sold to Butlins in 1964, becoming an exhibit in the children’s playground at Minehead.

 No.8 - P Class